Commission v Hungary (C-821/19)

-Case C-821/19 (Commission v Hungary) was a case decided by the European Court of Justice (CJEU) on 16 November 2021.
-The CJEU ruled that Hungary had violated EU law by restricting access to asylum and criminalizing assistance to asylum seekers.
+Case C-821/19 (Commission v Hungary) was a case decided by the European Court of Justice (CJEU) on 16 November 2021 involving asylum laws in Hungary.
+The CJEU ruled that Hungary had violated EU law by restricting access to asylum and criminalizing assistance to asylum seekers, as those restrictions violated EU directives 2013/32/EU and 2013/33/EU.

+In June 2018, the Government of Hungary passed legislation called the Stop Soros law, which prohibited assisting people with asylum, an act considered "facilitating illegal immigration".
+In July 2018, the European Commission gave a letter formal notice to Hungary about this legislation, stating non-compliance with EU asylum laws.

+The Grand Chamber of the CJEU decided on 16 November 2021 that Hungary had breached EU law.
+It ruled that Hungary violated Article 8(2) and Article 22(1) of the EU directive 2013/32/EU and Article 10(4) of the EU directive 2013/33/EU.
+Hungary's legislation that criminalized the supporting of asylum was found to go against the migration and asylum policy of the European Union.

 Background

+Stop Soros law

+The case concerned legislation passed on 20 June 2018 by Hungary, dubbed the "Stop Soros law" (named after Hungarian-born philanthropist George Soros).
+The legislation was passed by the government of Viktor Orbán and was named as such since the government accused Soros of helping Muslim migrants.
+The several laws part of Stop Soros law criminalized helping seekers of asylum with staying in Hungary, with offenses of "facilitating illegal immigration" resulting in a year of imprisonment, as part of an effort to prevent illegal migrants from gaining asylum.

+Reactions

-The case concerned legislation passed in 2018 by Hungary, dubbed the "Stop Soros law" (named after Hungarian-born philanthropist George Soros).
-In a separate case (C-78/18) the CJEU had previously ruled that other parts of the Stop Soros law were incompatible with freedom of market rules and the Charter of Fundamental Rights.
+The European Commission sent a letter of formal notice to Hungary on 18 July 2018 concerning the criminalization of supporting asylum in Stop Soros law, saying that the legislation violates EU asylum law.
+In a separate case (C-78/18), the CJEU had previously ruled that other parts of the Stop Soros law were incompatible with freedom of market rules and the Charter of Fundamental Rights.
 In a 2020 hearing, Hungary argued that it had not charged anyone under the law.

 AG opinion

 On 25 February 2021, CJEU advocate general Athanasios Rantos issued his advisory opinion, recommending that the CJEU find a violation in the case.